-The Intervale Center’s mission is to strengthen community food systems.
-Since 1988, we’ve been dedicated to improving farm viability, promoting sustainable land use and engaging our community in the food system.
-We recognize that in order to have a vibrant local community food system, we must work to engage everyone in our community.
+The Intervale Center recognizes that in order to have a vibrant local food system, we must work to engage everyone in our community.
 We believe that all Vermonters should have access to—and be able to afford and enjoy—fresh, locally-grown food.

-Income eligible community members and social service agencies sign up in June for a 12 week free food share (July-October).
-For individuals and families, the share averages 8 pounds of local vegetables a week and for social service agencies the share averages 20-50 pounds a week (depending on how many individuals are being served).
-Along with the share, participants and agencies are given a copy of Eat Fresh, Buy Local, a resource guide that we have developed, supplying them with information on how and where to access fresh, local food throughout the year, beyond the 12 week program.
+Income eligible community members and social service agencies sign up each spring for our 16-week Fair Share Program (July-October).
+For individuals and families, the share averages 6-8 pounds of local vegetables a week and for social service agencies the share averages 20-50 pounds a week (depending on how many individuals are being served).
+Pickups take place every Monday afternoon at the Intervale Center.
+Hunger Free Vermont attends each Fair Share pick-up to provide taste tastes, culinary demonstrations and engage with participants in food and nutrition education activities.

 A Community Driven Program

 Intervale Gleaning & Food Rescue would not be possible without the support and engagement of our community – local farmers, organizations and volunteers.
-Each season we recruit several committed volunteers to oversee and run the program.
-Volunteers lead gleaning efforts, pack the free food shares and help to educate participants on the food they receive through the season.
+Each season many farms open their fields to gleaners.
+Digger’s Mirth Collective Farm, Intervale Community Farm and Jericho Settler’s Farm host gleaners weekly throughout the season and countless other farms donate extra produce to the program.
+In addition, the Intervale Gleaning and Food Rescue Program collects excess produce from participating vendors every Saturday at the Burlington Farmers’ Market.
+A committed group of core volunteers help run the program and many more help with gleaning efforts, packing free food shares and educating participants on the food they receive through the season.

 - Feed your community

-- Help Intervale farmers ensure that no food goes to waste
+- Help farmers ensure that no food goes to waste

 - Learn more about the Intervale Center and Intervale farms

 - Help the Intervale Center sustain farms, land & people!